About Our Team

 Justin FosterWeb Master

 My wife and I are both pilots.
-In 2012 we moved to Longview, TX when she accepted a job teaching in LeTourneau University’s aviation program.
-My airline was able to base me out of Houston, TX.
+In 2012 we moved to Longview, TX. where we were introduce to Missionary TECH Team, where I felt led by the Lord to help.
 While in college I started writing and designing websites to help myself through flight school and I always felt like I was supposed to use this skill set for God’s kingdom.
-Shortly after moving to Longview I was introduced to Missionary TECH Team, where I felt led by the Lord to help.
 My career offers me a schedule that leaves room for TECH and volunteering for TECH allows me to put my web design skills to work for furthering God’s Kingdom.
+Currently God has us in California where I am still able to serve with Missionary TECH Team over the internet while at home or on the road.

 Katie SeldenGraphic Services Assistant